docsforadobe/premiere-plugin-guide/docs/exporters/structure-descriptions.rst

 Selector: ``exSelValidateOutputSettings``

-Provides access to the privateData for the indicated filetype, so that the exporter can vali- date the current parameter settings.
+Provides access to the privateData for the indicated filetype, so that the exporter can validate the current parameter settings.

 ::